-I get asked a lot whether you can grow food from kitchen scraps.
-Generally, yes.
+I get asked a lot how to grow food from kitchen scraps.

 Here’s some basic rules that’ll help: